tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

 ### Destination Rules

-With Istio, you can apply the [DestinationRule](https://istio.io/latest/docs/reference/config/networking/destination-rule/) CRD (Custom Resource Definition) to configure traffic policy: the details of how clients call a service.
+With Istio, you can apply the [DestinationRule](https://istio.io/latest/docs/reference/config/networking/destination-rule/){target=_blank}
+CRD (Custom Resource Definition) to configure traffic policy: the details of how clients call a service.

 Specifically, you can configure:

-- Load balancer settings: which load balancing algorithm to use
+- **Load balancer settings**: which load balancing algorithm to use
-- Connection pool settings: for both tcp and http connections, configure the volume of connections, retries, timeouts, etc..
+- **Connection pool settings**: for both `tcp` and `http` connections, configure the volume of connections, retries, timeouts, etc..
-- Outlier detection: under what conditions to evict an unhealthy endpoints, and for how long
+- **Outlier detection**: under what conditions to evict an unhealthy endpoints, and for how long
-- TLS mode: whether a connection to an upstream service should use plain text, TLS, mutual TLS using certificates you specify, or mutual TLS using Istio-issued certificates.
+- **TLS mode**: whether a connection to an upstream service should use plain text, TLS, mutual TLS using certificates you specify, or mutual TLS using Istio-issued certificates.

 Explore applying a destination rule to alter the load balancer configuration.

 !!! question "Did you know?"

-    What is the default load balancing algorithm currently in play for calls to httpbin?
+    What is the default load balancing algorithm currently in play for calls to `httpbin`?

     Visit the Istio configuration reference [here](https://istio.io/latest/docs/reference/config/networking/destination-rule/#LoadBalancerSettings-SimpleLB){target=_blank} to find out.

-Apply the following destination rule for the httpbin service, which alters the load balancing algorithm to "LEAST_CONN":
+Apply the following destination rule for the httpbin service, which alters the load balancing algorithm to `LEAST_CONN`:

 !!! tldr "destination-rule.yaml"
     ```yaml linenums="1"
     --8<-- "istio/destination-rule.yaml"
     ```

-In envoy, the load balancer policy is associated to a given upstream service, in envoy's terms, it's in the "cluster" config.
+In Envoy, the load balancer policy is associated to a given upstream service, in Envoy's terms, it's in the "cluster" config.

-Look for lbPolicy field in cluster configuration yaml output:
+Look for `lbPolicy` field in cluster configuration YAML output:

 ```shell
 istioctl proxy-config cluster $SLEEP_POD --fqdn httpbin.default.svc.cluster.local -o yaml | grep lbPolicy -A 3 -B 3
 ```

-Note in the output the vlaue of lbPolicy should say "LEAST_REQUEST," which is [envoy's name](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto.html#enum-config-cluster-v3-cluster-lbpolicy){target=_blank} for Istio's LEAST_CONN setting.
+Note in the output the vlaue of `lbPolicy` should say `LEAST_REQUEST`, which is [Envoy's name](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto.html#enum-config-cluster-v3-cluster-lbpolicy){target=_blank} for Istio's `LEAST_CONN` setting.

-Verify that the envoy configuration was altered and that client calls now follow the "least request" algorithm.
+Verify that the Envoy configuration was altered and that client calls now follow the "least request" algorithm.

 ## Scenario 2: Two clusters with routing configuration